 Whenever possible, try to avoid carrying a balance on your credit card.
-Carrying a balance can cost you a lot of money; not only will you be charged interest on your outstanding balance but that interest can also compound over time and contribute to your overall credit card debt.
+Carrying a balance can cost you a lot of money; not only will you be charged interest on your outstanding balance but that interest can also compound over time.

 If you can’t pay your statement balance in full, try to pay off as much of your credit card balance as possible.
 If you only make the minimum payment on your credit card, it could take you a very long time to pay off your debts—especially if you’re stuck with high interest rates.

 Bankrate’s minimum payment calculator can show you just how much money that minimum payment will cost you, as well as how much you could save if you made a larger payment every month.

 When do you receive your credit card bill?

 Billing cycles generally last between 20 and 45 days.
 You’ll receive your credit card statement at the end of your billing cycle, either by mail or electronically, depending on your preferences.